Hypaethral/javascript-projects/environment-setup/04-react.md

 ##### Hey, what's up with that second package?

 The react-dom package was separated from react's main package starting in version `0.14`.
 This separation, [from my understanding](https://facebook.github.io/react/blog/2015/09/10/react-v0.14-rc1.html), was to allow exposure of React's methodologies without necessarily exposing the rendering logic.
 Modularity++ or something.
-Humorously, in deprecating React's internal rendering code, Facebook created an alarming variable name to deter developers of the code:
+Humorously, in deprecating React's internal rendering code, Facebook created an alarming variable name to deter developers:

 ![unable to load pic](https://github.com/Hypaethral/javascript-projects/blob/master/environment-setup/images/secret_internals.png "oh jeez, I guess these guys don't f*** around")